Philly’s Best Restaurant Patios and Rooftops for Outdoor Dining

 Grace & Proper, Bella Vista

-Grace & Proper’s sidewalk area almost certainly has more seating than the actual inside of their Euro-inspired bar.
-It’s a great place to bring a date or someone you’re catching up with on a random Thursday night.
-Stick to the straightforward drinks, like a refreshing porto tonico, or a glass of wine.
+Grace & Proper’s sidewalk area — and the Euro-inspired bar as a whole — is a great place to bring a date or someone you’re catching up with on a random Thursday night.
+Get the porto tonico, spritz, or a glass of wine, plus the meat and chips.
 941 South 8th Street.

 With its location just a five-minute walk from Clark Park, there’s a clear park-to-patio pipeline happening at Local 44.
 On nice days, you’ll find the sidewalk packed with people sipping cloudy IPAs and orange wine by the glass, and eating fish and chips or veggie burgers, and generally luxuriating in the glory of a sunny neighborhood hang.
 4333 Spruce Street.